Alienor134/UC2_Fluorescence_microscope/docs/index.md

 **Hardware License**

-The hardware designs (CAD files, STL files, and mechanical assemblies) are licensed under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S-2.0).
+The hardware designs (CAD files, STL files, and mechanical assemblies) are licensed under the CERN Open Hardware Licence Version 1.2 (CERN-OHL-S-1.2).
 See LICENSE for full text.

 **Software License**